 A member who intends to raise a matter in the adjournment debate which falls within the responsibilities of a particular minister or concerning a particular member would usually alert that minister or member beforehand.
 As well as being courteous, this practice allows the minister or member to be present during the debate if they so wish and, in the case of a minister, to make a response.

 A half hour adjournment debate also takes place on Thursdays (and sometimes on other days) in the Federation Chamber (see Infosheet No. 16 The Federation Chamber) from 12.30 pm, or earlier if the day’s business is completed.

 Traditionally, it has been considered appropriate for any matters connected with government activity or possible government activity to be canvassed in the debate on the second reading of Appropriation Bill (No. 1) (the annual budget debate).
 The standing orders allow for this by exempting the debate from the usual rule of relevance and allowing ‘matters relating to public affairs’ to be debated.
 The budget debate thus provides a significant opportunity, often extending over several weeks, for members to speak on matters of their choosing.

 At the beginning of each new Parliament, a formal ‘Address in Reply’ is prepared in response to the Governor-General’s opening speech, which outlines the government’s legislative program for the coming Parliament.
 A wide-ranging debate on the motion ‘That the Address be agreed to’ then takes place, possibly lasting several weeks.
 Each member may speak for 20 minutes.
 The Address in Reply debate is traditionally an opportunity for newly elected members to make their first speeches in the House.

 For more information

-House of Representatives Order of Business Chart available from www.aph.gov.au/house/chamberdocs
+The House of Representatives Order of Business chart is available from: www.aph.gov.au/house/chamberdocs.